Skip to Content

 Sharing is caring!

-This post about FREE Christmas traditions was originally published October 30, 2020 and was updated September 5, 2021 and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about FREE Christmas traditions was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 [lwptoc numeration=”none” title=”Don\’t Want to Scroll?
 Here Are My Top Christmas Traditions” skipHeadingLevel=”h1,h4,h5,h6″]

-Do you want to create some new Christmas traditions for your family this year that don’t cost a lot of money?
+Do you want to create some new and free Christmas traditions for your family to enjoy this year?

-If you’re wondering how to have a magical Christmas without breaking the bank, here are some of my favorite FREE Christmas traditions.
+If you’re wondering how to have a magical Christmas without breaking the bank, here are some of my favorite family Christmas traditions.

 You don’t have to spend a ton of money on Christmas gifts or decorations in order to create lasting memories with your family.
 These simple and inexpensive activities can be done by anyone!